getodk/docs/docs/collect-forms.rst

 When filling out a form, you can save it as a draft and edit it later.

-The :guilabel:`Drafts` list shows all drafts by the name that the :ref:`form definition specifies <instance-name>`.
-By default, they are sorted alphabetically by name.
+The :guilabel:`Drafts` list shows all drafts by their name which can include user-provided values from inside the draft.
+The expression for those names is specified in the :ref:`form definition <instance-name>`.
+By default, drafts are sorted alphabetically by name.
 When the sort order is changed, the selected order is maintained the next time that the draft list is opened.
 You can use the magnifying glass icon to search drafts by name.

+Each draft has a colored pill indicating its validation status.
+Drafts that have missing required questions or values that violate constraints are marked with a red :guilabel:`Errors` pill.
+Drafts in which all required questions have been filled out and that have no constraint violations have a blue :guilabel:`No errors` pill.

 .. image:: /img/collect-forms/main-menu-drafts.*
   :alt: The Main Menu of the Collect app.
 The button *Drafts* has a red arrow pointing to it.